Simulink: Add-on products

 MathWorks and other third-party hardware and software products can be used with Simulink.
 For example, Stateflow extends Simulink with a design environment for developing state machines and flow charts.

-MathWorks claims that, coupled with another of their products, Simulink can automatically generate C source code for real-time implementation of systems.
+Coupled with another of their products, Simulink can automatically generate C source code for real-time implementation of systems.
 As the efficiency and flexibility of the code improves, this is becoming more widely adopted for production systems, in addition to being a tool for embedded system design work because of its flexibility and capacity for quick iteration.
 Embedded Coder creates code efficient enough for use in embedded systems.

 Simulink Real-Time (formerly known as xPC Target), together with x86-based real-time systems, is an environment for simulating and testing Simulink and Stateflow models in real-time on the physical system.
 Another MathWorks product also supports specific embedded targets.
 When used with other generic products, Simulink and Stateflow can automatically generate synthesizable VHDL and Verilog.

 Simulink Verification and Validation enables systematic verification and validation of models through modeling style checking, requirements traceability and model coverage analysis.
 Simulink Design Verifier uses formal methods to identify design errors like integer overflow, division by zero and dead logic, and generates test case scenarios for model checking within the Simulink environment.

 SimEvents is used to add a library of graphical building blocks for modeling queuing systems to the Simulink environment, and to add an event-based simulation engine to the time-based simulation engine in Simulink.